Campus Improvement Plan

 Teachers

-Funding Sources: Supplies - 211 - Title I, Part A - 61.6399; 23.6399
+Funding Sources: Supplies - 211 - Title I, Part A - 61.6399; 23.6399, Supplies, training - 199 PIC 99 - Undistributed - 61.6399

-Strategy's Expected Result/Impact: Increase positive student interactions.
+Strategy's Expected Result/Impact: Increase student and parent engagement and advocacy

 Staff Responsible for Monitoring: Counselor